-At least every four years as from the date of the approval referred to in Article 21(3), the transmission system operator(s) or the national regulatory authority(-ies), as relevant, shall:

-- (1) review the information referred to in Article 21(1)(a)(ii).
+At least every four years as from the date of the approval referred to in Article 21(3), the transmission system operator(s) or the national regulatory authority(-ies), as relevant, shall review the information referred to in Article 21(1)(a)(ii).
 Such review shall be based on the assessment of the stability and evolution of the relevant parameters of the chosen primary cost allocation methodology against the relevant available technical and market data and outlooks.
-Any changes identified as a result of such assessment shall be published within a reasonable time period. - (2) conduct the consultation following the process referred to in Article 21(1), (3) and (4), mutatis mutandis.
+Any changes identified as a result of such assessment shall be published within a reasonable time period.